 What is Nominatim?

-Nominatim is a tool for searching OpenStreetMap data by name and address (geocoding) and to generate synthetic addresses for OSM points (reverse geocoding).
+Nominatim searches OpenStreetMap data by name and address (geocoding) and finds addresses from geographic coordinates (reverse geocoding).

 Why nominatimlite?